oracle/truffleruby/doc/user/compatibility.md

 `win32ole` is unsupported.

-`fiddle` is essentially unsupported - the module and some methods are there but not enough to run anything serious.
+`fiddle` is not yet implemented - the module and some methods are there but not enough to run anything serious.

 We provide our own included implementation of the interface of the `ffi` gem,